 When a recruiter or employer knows how much a job applicant is willing to work for, this information is used to limit the applicant’s negotiating power.

-Below is a list describing conduct that can be legally challenged.
-Compensation packages are highly confidential pieces of information.
 When in the wrong hands, the information can be used to destroy a rival firm’s talent strategy.

-It is unlawful act in terms of both the Constitution and the Competition Act.
+This obstructs the Constitution and the Competition Act.